Skip to content

 headers Extra headers to add to the HTTP request

-timeout requests Session timeout
+timeout requests Session timeout in seconds 5

 Kafka